stephengold/SkyControl/README.md

 ## History

-The evolution of the project is chronicled in
+The evolution of this project is chronicled in
 [its release log][log].

 SkyControl has its roots in SkyDome by Cris (aka "t0neg0d").